6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 It’s worth spending some time choosing images rather than picking the first one you come across.
 To get the best images, I recommend that you:

-• Avoid using the top few images that come up for your search term: lots of other bloggers will be using them too!
+• Avoid using the top few images that come up for your search term: lots of other bloggers will be using them, too!
 Dig a little deeper.
-Ideally, you’ll want to shortlist a few different options for each post.
+Ideally, you’ll want to shortlist a few options for each post.

-• Think about the color scheme of your blog: Will the photos fit in well, or contrast nicely?
+• Consider your blog’s color scheme: Will the photos fit or contrast nicely?
 Or will they clash with the other colors on the page?
-You might want to try out a few different options in a draft post to see how they look as part of the overall piece.
+You might want to try out a few options in a draft post to see how they look as part of the overall piece.

-• Consider which types of images you want to use: For instance, some bloggers use cartoons.
-Others use images that feature children.
-Using a similar type of image across your blog helps create consistency.
+• Consider which types of images you want to use: Some bloggers use cartoons, and others use images that feature children.
+Using a similar kind of image across your blog helps create consistency.

-• Make sure images are consistent with your brand: Brash, angry images aren’t going to fit if your writing style is very easygoing and calm.
+• Make sure images are consistent with your brand: Brash, angry images won’t fit if your writing style is very easygoing and calm.

 • Take a few extra minutes to edit the images you pick: Often, cropping an image to focus on one element more tightly — or to remove something you don’t like — can instantly improve it.

-• Make sure you’re picking good-quality images: Generally, you’ll want them to be crisp and in focus.
+• Ensure you’re picking good-quality images: Generally, you’ll want them to be crisp and focused.
 You don’t want blurry snapshots.
-Search on several different sites, if necessary, to make sure you’ve got plenty of great images to choose from.
+Search on several sites, if necessary, to ensure you have plenty of great images.

-• Think about how your images work in the context of your other posts: You don’t want your images to end up being too similar.
-Equally, you may want to make sure that over the course of several posts, your images represent different genders and races.
+• Think about how your images work in the context of your other posts: You don’t want your images to be too similar.
+Equally, you may want to ensure that your images represent different genders and races over several posts.

-Now, let’s talk about best practices for making sure your blog images are optimized and will serve a purpose in your greater content strategy.
+Now, let’s discuss best practices for ensuring that your blog images are optimized and will serve a purpose in your overall content strategy.

-Now that you’ve chosen a great image to illustrate your post, and downloaded it to your computer, you need to know how best to use it.
+Now that you’ve chosen a great image to illustrate your post and downloaded it to your computer, you must know how best to use it.
 Here are some key rules to follow.

 Resizing Your Image